aporeto-inc/gaia/doc/documentation.md

 Type: `string`

-Namespace of the processing unit encountered this exception.
+Namespace of the processing unit that encountered this exception.

 ##### `processingUnitID` [`required`]